-- Heart Health Drinking Earl Grey tea over a period of time can benefit your heart health as black tea has been linked to lowering blood triglyceride levels and cholesterol levels, preventing issues like heart disease from developing.
+- Heart Health Regularly drinking Earl Grey has been linked to lowering blood triglyceride levels and cholesterol levels, preventing issues like heart disease from developing.
 Learn even more about the health benefits of drinking black tea.

 - Reduce Inflammation Feeling sore?
-The bergamot oil in Earl Greys have natural analgesic properties and works wonders as an anti-inflammatory for muscles, headaches, and general body pain.
+Bergamot oil has natural analgesic properties and works wonders as an anti-inflammatory for muscles, headaches, and general body pain.

 - Skincare Different types of tea can give you great skin, and black tea helps fight damaging free radicals with antioxidants which in turn can protect and heal your skin from acne, eczema, or psoriasis.
 Next time you're feeling like some self-care, add a splash of Earl Grey to your routine!

-- Energy As a black tea, Earl Grey is an energy booster as it usually contains just enough caffeine to perk you up without the negative side effects of coffee.
+- Energy As a black tea, Earl Grey contains just enough caffeine to perk you up without the negative side effects of coffee.

 - Digestion If your stomach is feeling upset, drinking Earl Grey tea is known to help relieve painful indigestion, colic and nausea as it is a natural antispasmodic.

 ENGLISH BREAKFAST TEA VS EARL GREY

 So, what’s the difference between Earl Grey and other popular blends like English Breakfast?
 They are both traditional British teas with a black tea base, but they each have a few key differences that set them apart from each other.

 The best Earl Grey teas are traditionally a blend of Assam, Darjeeling, and Keemun black tea leaves with a hint of bergamot oil essence.
-Bergamot falls somewhere between a lemon and orange with a hint of grapefruit in taste.
-This tea will have a soft yet robust flavor base that pairs well with the complex citrus.
-It depends on the blend, but most Earl Grey teas will typically have the same health benefits derived from black tea and citrus.
+These teas will have soft yet robust tasting notes that pair well with the complex citrus.
+Most Earl Grey teas will typically have the same health benefits derived from black tea and citrus.